SalmaZed/apartments/README.md

 `docker-compose up`

-This will start both the frontend and backend in separate containers.
+This will start the frontend, backend & db in separate containers.
 The app should be available at http://localhost:3000/apartments.

 ## API Endpoints
 ### Apartment Endpoints